 Is your research discoverable or are you one of hundreds of James Smiths, Mary Jones, or S. Sørensens ?
 Should you have a profile on ResearchGate or Academia.edu?
 Is it important to register for an ORCID number or a ResearcherID?
 Have you explored Google Scholar as a tool for discovery of your work?
 Join your librarians for a look at the benefits and concerns with research networks and identifications.

 Learn how to start strong by selecting the best business and management databases for your major or program and information need.
 Get tips on how to find business news and journal articles, company information and financials and industry reports.
+Click here to watch specific parts of this video.

 Looking for images to use in your papers, projects, and presentations?
 In this presentation, we'll go beyond Google Images to explore what library databases and other online resources have to offer.
 We will also cover citing, copyright, and licensing.